Public Utilities Commission (PUC)

 - Legal basis

-- Law on Regulators of Public Services, Energy Law, Electricity Market Law, Law on Electronic Communications, Postal Law, Railway Law and other legal acts concerning regulated sectors and public administration.
+- Law on Regulators of Public Services, Energy Law, Electricity Market Law, Law on Electronic Communications, Postal Law and other legal acts concerning regulated sectors and public administration.

-- Is a multi-sector regulator overseeing electricity, gas, heat, electronic communications and post, and railway sectors, heating, water supply and waste deposit.
-It is responsible for licensing/registration, setting tariffs, protecting consumer interests, promoting competition, resolving disputes and controlling quality.
+- Is a multi-sector regulator overseeing electricity, natural gas, district heating, electronic communications and post, water supply and waste deposit.
+It is responsible for licensing/registration, tariffs, protecting consumer interests, promoting competition, resolving disputes and controlling quality.

 Independence: has the status of fully autonomous state institution